tRowans/JIT-supplementary-materials/models/documentation-models.md

 https://www.blender.org/

 Viewing models will be easiest if you have a mouse with a clickable scroll wheel/middle mouse button.
-This will let rotate the camera by using middle mouse + moving the mouse and pan the camera using shift + middle mouse + moving the mouse.
+This will let you rotate the camera by using middle mouse + moving the mouse and pan the camera using shift + middle mouse + moving the mouse.
 Otherwise you can rotate by clicking and dragging on the axes in the top right corner and pan and zoom using the two icons below them.

 ## Map of Models File